Dashboard

 CDOT

-The application to obtain right-of-way adjacent to the private land along US 40 and I-70 has been approved for disposal and will be heard by the Transportation Commission in Feb 2025.
+The right-of-way adjacent to the private land along US 40 and I-70 was approved for disposal on 2/20/2025.
 The piece adjacent to Rainbow Hill Road and Alpine Rescue has been applied for but is not currently being reviewed.

 Access to the alleged development at the proposed new locations from US Hwy 40 and Rainbow Hill Road has not been reviewed or approved.